pulkomandy/jnidbus/README.md

 There must be only one parameter on each method which must be serializable.
 If your call do not have any parameter you can omit it instead of using the `EmptyMessage` class.
 Each method must return a `Promise` with its generic type being the expected return type.

 The`Promise` class allows you to bind a callback that will be notified when a result or an error is received.
-A callback will be notified once and further results/errors will be ignored. you can cancel a call by manually calling the `fail()` method on the Promise which will notify the callback and block any incoming result.
-The Listener will be executed on same thread as the event loop so you must avoid blocking code at all cost.
+A callback will be notified once and further results/errors will be ignored. you can cancel a call by manually calling the `fail()` method on the Promise which will notify the callback and block any incoming result. you can choose the thread that will execute the callback by specifying the `Executor` parameter.
+The `EventLoop` itself is an executor and you can it if your callback execute DBus methods to speed up the event processing.

+By default, if no `Executor` are specified, the callback will be executed either on the thread binding the callback, or on the event loop, depending upon which comes last.

 *<u>example of a call without input that returns a string:</u>*